Large-Hadron-Collider901/Reading-Notes/README.md

-# About me
+# **About me**
 Hello, my name is Skye McCullough!
 I am a student at The Code Collective Academy, entrepreneur, and small business owner.
 I am breaking into the tech industry from a non-traditional background and training to become a software developer!
-I have a wide variety of interests such as playing guitar :guitar:, singing :microphone:, gardening :herb:, and jewelry making :ring:.
-I love to design and create just about anything and I am working on creating an Etsy shop where I can share some of my creations.
-During the nine month code school course, I will be learning all the fundamentals of becoming an entry-level software developer and this is where you can find all of my notes and projects!
+I have a wide variety of interests such as playing guitar, singing, gardening and jewelry making.
+I love to design and create just about *everything* and I am working on building an online shop on Etsy where I can share some of those creations with you.
+Throughout the code school course, I will be learning about all of the fundamentals of becoming an entry-level software developer and this is where you can find all of my notes and projects!
 <br>

-# Table Of Contents
+# **Table Of Contents**

-## Code 102 Reading Notes:
+## Code 102 Reading Notes:**
 1. [My-Github-Reading-Notes](https://large-hadron-collider901.github.io/Reading-Notes/)
 2. [Professional-Competency-Self-Assessment](https://large-hadron-collider901.github.io/Reading-Notes/Code-102-Reading-Notes/ProfessionalCompetency)
 3. [Markdown](https://large-hadron-collider901.github.io/Reading-Notes/Code-102-Reading-Notes/Markdown)